IBM-Cloud/DevOps-Services-Docs/docs/gitclient/index.md

 **Before you begin**

-* Rational Team Concert 5.0.2 and later requires Eclipse 4.3.2.
+* Rational Team Concert 5.0.2 and later requires Eclipse 4.3.2. or later.
 Eclipse requires Java 1.7.
 * If you do not have Eclipse installed and want tools for Java development, [download and install the  Java EE IDE for Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2).
 * If you do not have Java 1.7 installed, [download and install the Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).